 How Tall is the Biggest Polar Bear on Record?

-It is widely considered that the biggest polar bear on record was shot by Arthur Dubs at Kotzebue Sound in 19603 (source: Guinness World Records).
-The bear stood 3.4m (11’1”) tall and was put on display outside Seattle World Fair in 1962.
+It is widely considered that the biggest polar bear on record was 3.4m (11’1”) tall and spotted in Kotzebue Sound, Alaska in 1960.
+The bear was shot by Arthur Dubs put on display outside Seattle World Fair in 19623 (source: Guinness World Records).

 The location of the exhibit is unknown today, although you can see a photo of it at the fair here.